thomasblanchet/wid-stata-tool/README.md

 > [!WARNING]
 >
-> I have serious concerns regarding the reliability and the integrity of the data this package accesses.
+> I have serious concerns regarding the validity and the integrity of the data this package accesses.
 > I advise users to exercise extreme caution and skepticism when using this tool, and I recommend seeking alternative sources for accuracy and reliability.

 # WID.world Stata command